spacemeshos/product/transactions.md

 Output: `SignedTransaction` binary data item.

 1. Create `TransactionAuthenticationMessage` for the transaction using the input, and get its XDR encoded binary data.
+1. Hash the data using [sha-512](https://en.wikipedia.org/wiki/SHA-2) to create a message digest for signature.
-1. Sign the binary data with the signer, using the signature scheme specified in the given transaction type.
+1. Sign the message digest with the signer, using the signature scheme specified in the given transaction type.
 1. Create a `SignedTransaction` and return it XDR binary data.

 ### Notes